5G-I3/IEEE-LCN-2019/README.md

 described in Section IV-A of the paper and to conduct the experiments.
 Please also refer to their respective `README`s for their usage.

-TODO: provide scripts for automatic execution and plotting
+TODO: provide scripts for plotting

 Documentation
 -------------